Simulating Society Requires Simulating Thought

 Cognitive science offers a well-established answer.
 Decades of research suggest that human reasoning is not merely reactive output generation, but a process grounded in structured representations, counterfactual simulation, and dynamic belief updating \cite{gopnik2004causal, tenenbaum2011grow, gerstenberg2021counterfactual}.
 From these foundations, we identify three defining features of human-like reasoning:

 \begin{enumerate} \item \textbf{Causal:} Humans reason in terms of causes and consequences.
 Even young children exhibit Bayesian-like inference over causal relationships and use interventions to test hypotheses about the world \cite{gopnik2004causal, jara2020naive}.
-Mental models are structured around ``what caused what''—not just correlation, but explanation.
+Mental models are structured around “what caused what,” emphasizing explanation rather than mere correlation.
 This causal orientation allows for robust generalization and counterfactual reasoning \cite{gerstenberg2021counterfactual}.

 \item \textbf{Compositional:} Human reasoning is modular and reusable.
 Cognitive architectures operate by composing shared schemas—what we term \emph{cognitive motifs}—that generalize across domains \cite{tenenbaum2011grow, lake2017building}.
 These motifs support efficient reasoning by enabling agents to simulate belief structures without re-learning from scratch \cite{goodman2016concepts}.